-Macedonia: ELEM to provide 80MW to Serbia crisis electricity needs20.
-May 2014. / SEE Energy News
+Macedonia: ELEM to provide 80MW to Serbia crisis electricity needs, SEE Energy News

 Macedonia’s utility ELEM stated it would provide 80 megawatts (MW) of electricity to Serbia’s EPS to help the utility cope with flooding that has cut its power output by 40 percent.